BernardDev/Synthesizer-API/README.md

 > [ENVIRONMENTS](https://github.com/BernardDev/Synthesizer-API/tree/development/server/config/config.js) <br>

-Throughout the project we have used the development, testing and production environments.
+Throughout the project we have used: development, testing and production environments.
 Switching in/out sources and storing key's and secret's in .env and hosts.
 Wrapping my head around it was challenging at first.
-Now I feel comfortable to use this in real projects.
+Now I feel comfortable to apply this in real world situations.

 <br>

 > [END-TO-END TESTING](https://github.com/BernardDev/Synthesizer-API/tree/development/server/tests) <br>

 All end-point have been thoroughly tested.
-The [testing](https://github.com/BernardDev/Synthesizer-API/tree/development/server/tests/) formed the basis of development in the project.
-Checking if correct responses were given & testing the possible 'un-happy' paths.
-This made me feel safe to refactor some code.
+The [testing](https://github.com/BernardDev/Synthesizer-API/tree/development/server/tests/) formed the basis of development Checking if correct responses were sent & testing all possible 'un-happy' paths was an endevour.
+But it pays out by making me feel safe to refactor code.
 Jest and Supertest were used in de backend, Jest & Playwright (like Puppeteer) in the frontend.

 <br>